You are thinking about downsizing or maybe you have already committed to the move. Yay, you! How exciting!

 4. Make Monthly Drop Offs to Goodwill A Habit

-I made it a monthly priority to drop off a carload of gently worn items to the Goodwill.
+I made it a monthly priority to drop off a carload of gently worn items to Goodwill.
 These were things that were too useful to pitch but were either not worth the trouble to try and sell or I had already tried but wasn't able to sell them.

 Start in the attic, garage, or basement.
-These are the places that house "baggage" goes to die.
+These are the places where house "baggage" goes to die.
 Really, what are you holding onto it for?
 I can almost promise you your kids WILL NOT WANT IT.
 Let it go.
 It is not going to be back in style in your lifetime, and if you spent more on it than you should have, holding onto it is not going to make you eventually love it more.

 You might tell yourself that you have already gone through your home and pulled the things you are ready to part with but trust me, every time you make the effort to edit and edit once again, you will continue to discover even more things that you no longer need.
 It sometimes takes a while to get into this mindset but once you are in it the whole process becomes easier.
 I probably took at least two dozen carloads to the Goodwill over an eighteen-month period and in that final week before the move, I was grateful for every single load and item that was out of the house.